jklymak/PythonFromMatlabTutorial/README.md

 ### Download this class using git

-From this webpage, you can go to the button `:Code:Clone` and copy the address to your clipboard.

-From your shell prompt, somewhere convenient in your file system, you can run `git clone git@github.com:jklymak/PythonFromMatlabTutorial.git`.
+From your shell prompt, somewhere convenient in your file system, you can run `git clone https://github.com/jklymak/PythonFromMatlabTutorial.git`.
 This will make a new directory with this tutorial in it called `PythonFromMatlabTutorial`.
+You can also access this on this webpage (https://github.com/jklymak/PythonFromMatlabTutorial) at the button `:Code:Clone` and copy the address to your clipboard.

 You can `cd PythonFromMatlabTutorial` and run `jupyter notebook` from that directory.
 You should be able to open the tutorial in `notebooks/`.